Reactive-Network/documentation/docs/docs/faq.md

 **The call `(bool subscription_result,) = address(service).call(payload);` is failing, resulting in `vm = false`.
 What could be the issue?**

-This failure occurs because an RSC exists in two instances: one on the Reactive Network and one within your personal ReactVM.
-The call will fail in the RVM instance since the System Smart Contract does not exist there, so `vm` will be true.
+This failure occurs because a reactive contract exists in two instances: on the Reactive Network and within your reactVM.
+The call will fail in the RVM instance since the System Contract doesn't exist there, so `vm` will be true.
 It will succeed in the Reactive Network instance, so `vm` will be false.

 **My deployed reactive contract doesn't seem to catch the emitted events.
 Running the `react()` function using a cast call doesn’t trigger any response either.
 What should I do?**